whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-English.txt

-            *  Ascalon's Quest Pack I: The Serpents of Abbathor Part 1 and other stories  * A modification for BGT-WeiDU
+            *  Ascalon's Quest Pack: The Serpents of Abbathor Part 1 and other stories  * A modification for BG:EE, BGT-WeiDU, Tutu (w TotSC), BGII:EE, BGII, and EET Ascalon (geheimer.herrscher@gmx.de)
-                            Ascalon (geheimer.herrscher@gmx.de)

 	Currently supported by: White Agnus and jastey (whiteagnus@baldursgatemods.de; jastey@web.de)
-                                      Version: 2.01
+                                      Version: 2.02

 ***************************************************************************************************************